Masonite Documentation

 Or anything in between.
 There are lots of use cases for simple tasks to be ran during certain parts of the day or even "offline" hours when your employees are gone.

 This is feature is not a full queue scheduler that can be used with services like Redis or RabbitMQ.
 This feature is for running simple tasks like the tasks listed above.
-For queue support, read the Queues and Jobs documentation.
+For queue support, read the documentation.

 Getting Started